42kbit/shl/README.md

 # Simple Header Library Collection
 ...or shl for namespaces

-Meta of the project is to create a simple yet efficent to use one header data structures, with minimized header dependency.
+Meta of the project is to create a simple and efficient to use single header data structures, with minimized header dependency.

 For use just simply copy header to your project!